kennlom/sliced-php/README.md

 # sliced-php
 Sliced PHP is a super lightweight and performance oriented PHP MVC framework with routing, database orm, templating, and autoloading capabilities.
 The entire framework is under 15KB including sample code.
-Despite it's size, the framework have been used as the core for many high performance projects including CRMs.
+Despite it's size, the framework have been used as the core for many high performance projects including CRMs, Kelly BlueBook, and Toyota Care.

 ## Getting Started
 To start using sliced-php, upload the repository to your server and edit the configurations in `class.Config.php`.
 Update the path to where you saved the repository.